Nature Action for Business Starter Series

 2025 Webinar Series:

-To cut through the complexity and equip attendees with the information and resources to get started with developing a nature strategy, the UN Global Compact Network UK is hosting a four-part webinar series.
-Designed as an entry-point for sustainability professionals from companies that have yet to begin their strategic work on nature, this series will help participants understand:
+To cut through the complexity and equip attendees with the information and resources to get started with developing a nature strategy, the UN Global Compact Network UK hosted a four-part webinar series across June - July 2025.
+Designed as an entry-point for companies that have yet to begin their strategic work on nature, this series explored:

-• The link between nature loss and business risk (including how the nature policy landscape is evolving and impacting UK businesses).
+1. The link between nature loss and business risk (including how the nature policy landscape is evolving and impacting UK businesses);

-• How to build the case internally for nature action and secure leadership buy-in.
+2. How to build the case internally for nature action and secure leadership buy-in;

-• How to develop a credible nature strategy and leverage existing tools and frameworks, such as the Taskforce on Nature-related Financial Disclosures (TNFD) and Science Based Targets for Nature (SBTN), as part of this.
+3. How to develop a credible nature strategy and leverage existing tools and frameworks, such as the Taskforce on Nature-related Financial Disclosures (TNFD) and Science Based Targets for Nature methodology (SBTN), as part of this;

-• How companies from across sectors and sizes have taken their first steps on nature.
+4. How companies and SMEs from various sectors have taken their first steps on nature.

 Lizzy Elli